Mobilecode-Studio/Site/README.md

 - Code on any Modern Web Browser.
 - Preview your Projects live on your phone and browser
+- Markdown preview support
+- Extension support
+- Access to various themes for the IDE and editor
 - Push your projects to GitHub (Coming soon)
+- And more..
 <!--- NodeJS project support-->

 ## Requirements